 - 10.1.
 Occasionally there are exceptional circumstances that result in a Clarion tenant needing to move urgently and so we may agree to give the applicant priority.
 These types of transfers are called management transfers. - 10.2.
 Clarion's Management Transfer Policy & Procedure sets out what circumstances warrant the use of a management transfer and sets out eligibility criteria for these types of allocations. - 10.3.
-Clarion may utilise management transfers where a customer is required to move urgently due to a leak, condensation, damp or mould (LCDM) having a serious detrimental effect on their health resulting in them being unable to remain in the property.
-Customers affected by LCDM but not requiring urgent moves may seek alternative accommodation using the priority criteria contained within this policy. - 10.4.
 We can only try to assist tenants who are willing to move to an area where Clarion is able to allocate properties directly.
 In other areas where the local authority has 100% nomination rights we will refer the tenant to their local Council's Homeless Persons Unit for assistance.